 1863: The MacDonald’s, his friends, urge him to publish the manuscript of “Alice”.
 Macmillans agree to publish it and John Tenniel to illustrate it.

-1865: Publication of “Alice’s Adventures in Wonderland”.
-Falls out with the Liddells.
+1865: First publication of “Alice’s Adventures in Wonderland”.
+He falls out with the Liddells.

 1867: Carroll begins work on “Through the Looking Glass” and spends the summer months travelling through Europe as far as Russia with his friend Liddon.

-1868: Death of his father, now Archdeacon of Ripon.
-Finds a house called “The Chestnuts” in Guildford, Surrey for his six sisters to live in.
+1868: The death of his father, now Archdeacon of Ripon.
+He finds a house called “The Chestnuts” in Guildford, Surrey for his six sisters to live in.
 The house was rented in his name although he still lived in Oxford but he visited the house many times and went on walks in the district.
 Due to the sisters habit of entertaining the house was often full and Lewis Carroll often had to stay in an inn in the town.

-1869: First Chapter of “Through the Looking Glass” is sent to Macmillans.
+1869: The first Chapter of “Through the Looking Glass” is sent to Macmillans.

 1871: Carroll finishes “Through the Looking Glass” in time for Christmas”.
 Tenniel reluctantly agrees to illustrate it.